40 Functions of the cardiovascular system

 Blood vessels

 Blood is carried through the body via blood vessels.
-Arteries are blood vessels that carries blood away from the heart, where it branches into ever-smaller vessels.
+Arteries are blood vessels that carry blood away from the heart, where they branches into ever-smaller vessels.
 Eventually, the smallest arteries, vessels called arterioles, branch into tiny capillaries, where nutrients and wastes are exchanged.
 Capillaries come together to form venules, small blood vessels that carry blood to a vein, a larger blood vessel that returns blood to the heart.

-Arteries and veins transport blood in two distinct circuits: the systemic circuit and the pulmonary circuit (Figure 31.1).
+Arteries and veins transport blood in two distinct circuits: the systemic circuit and the pulmonary circuit (Figure 40.1).
 Systemic arteries provide blood rich in oxygen to the body’s tissues.
 The blood returning to the heart through systemic veins has less oxygen, since much of the oxygen carried by the arteries has been delivered to the cells.
 In contrast, in the pulmonary circuit, arteries carry blood low in oxygen exclusively to the lungs for gas exchange.
 Pulmonary veins then return freshly oxygenated blood from the lungs to the heart to be pumped back out into systemic circulation.

-Figure 31.1 – Cardiovascular Circulation: The pulmonary circuit moves blood from the right side of the heart to the lungs and back to the heart.
+Figure 40.1 – Cardiovascular Circulation: The pulmonary circuit moves blood from the right side of the heart to the lungs and back to the heart.
 The systemic circuit moves blood from the left side of the heart to the head and body and returns it to the right side of the heart to repeat the cycle.
 The arrows indicate the direction of blood flow, and the colors show the relative levels of oxygen concentration.

 Adapted from Anatomy & Physiology by Lindsay M. Biga et al, shared under a Creative Commons Attribution-ShareAlike 4.0 International License, chapters 18-20